bardlur/Weather/README.md

 # Weather
-- A weather web site projct
+- A weather web site projct.
+- use a real API

 <br>